 Focus on getting the basics right:

-- Website compatibility on mobile is core to the success of this.
+Website compatibility on mobile devices is core to the success of this.
 If completing an order on your store is a nightmare with a smartphone, don’t bank on any of the above.

 This is a simple one.
-Get your customer in the spirit with themed content, just as long as it’s on brand.
+Get your customers in the holiday spirit with themed content, just as long as it’s on brand.